-The academic institution and the unit offering the postgraduate program leading to the degree of MSc in Architectural and Structural Rehabilitation of Historic Buildings and Complexes obtains an internal quality assurance system in the framework of which it implements checks and balances and implements the annual internal assessment of the programme.
+The academic institution and the unit offering the postgraduate program "Policies and Applied Methods for the Protection of the Environment" obtains an internal quality assurance system in the framework of which it implements checks and balances and implements the annual internal assessment of the programme.
 In result, achievement of programme objectives is made possible through ongoing feedback control and continuous readjustments, leading to continuous improvement of the student experience and programme delivery.